 - Assist you in writing and implementing OSHA-required written programs such as Hazard Communication, Bloodborne Pathogens, Permit-Required Confined Spaces, Lockout/Tagout, Respirator and more .

 - Help you establish or strengthen a safety and health program.

 - Provide a detailed written report summarizing all findings.

 - Provide training and education for you and your employees.

-4. Monitoring-health consultants can perform air testing, noise testing and ventilation testing as necessary at your worksite.
+- Monitoring-health consultants can perform air testing, noise testing and ventilation measurements.